-The following referenced documents are indispensable for the application of this document.
+The following documents, in whole or in part, are normatively referenced in this document and are indispensable for its application.
 For dated references, only the edition cited applies.
 For undated references, the latest edition of the referenced document (including any amendments) applies.